nanoservicesforge/docs/docs-app/docs/docs/building/http.md

-# Running via HTTP Server
+# Servers

 In this section, we are going to cover how to run a nanoservice as an HTTP server.
 This is a common way to run a nanoservice.
 The nanoservice will be running as a server and will be listening on a specific port for incoming requests.
 In the first example, we will be using the `actix-web` framework to create an HTTP server, and in the second example, we will be using the `axum` framework.
 We include both examples to show you how to run a nanoservice using different frameworks, and to emphasize that the nanoservice is not tied to a specific framework or protocol.

 Each framework has an example workspace in the template, with the following files:

 - `Cargo.toml` - This file contains the dependencies for the project.
-- `src/lib.rs` - This file creates the module so it can be imported
+- `src/lib.rs` - This file creates the module so the server routes can be imported into another server.
 - `src/routing.rs` - This file contains the routing logic for the server.
 - `src/main.rs` - This file contains the main logic for the server.